MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 #### Allow Remote Connections to MagicMirror²

-By default MagicMirror² does not allow other remote devices to connect, this is controlled by settings inside the `config/config.js` file by interface and ip
+By default MagicMirror² does not allow other remote devices to connect, this is controlled by settings inside the `config/config.js` file by interface and ip:

-- change address to `0.0.0.0` this will allow MagicMirror² to listen on all network interfaces
+- Change address to `0.0.0.0` this will allow MagicMirror² to listen on all network interfaces
-- change `ipWhitelist` to the list of IP's you want to allow to connect
+- Change `ipWhitelist` to the list of IP's you want to allow to connect

 Sample Configuration below
 [and link to full configuration options](/configuration/introduction.md#introduction)